Chūichi Hara

 Chūichi "King Kong" Hara (原 忠一, Hara Chūichi) was a Japanese admiral in the Imperial Japanese Navy during World War II.
-Heavier and taller than the average Japanese person, in his youth he was nicknamed "King Kong" by his friends.
+Heavier and taller than the average Japanese person, he was nicknamed "King Kong" by his friends earlier in his career (after 1933, when the film King Kong premiered).

 Biography

 Hara was born in Matsue city in Shimane Prefecture.
 He graduated from the 39th class of the Imperial Japanese Navy Academy in 1911, ranking 85th out of his class of 149 cadets.
 As a midshipman, he served on the cruiser Aso and the battlecruiser Ibuki.
 After his promotion to ensign, he was assigned to Settsu and then to the Akashi.

 After attending both torpedo school and naval artillery school, Hara was promoted to sublieutenant and then he served on the destroyer Asakaze, followed by the cruiser Yakumo, and then the battleship Kongō during World War I. However, it does not appear that he saw action.

 After the end of World War I, Hara returned to naval school again for advanced study in torpedo warfare during 1918–19.
 Then he served as the chief torpedo officer on the destroyer Hakaze, followed by the destroyer Yukaze in 1921, and then the cruiser Ōi in 1922.

 Hara attended the Naval Staff College in 1923–24 and then was promoted to lieutenant commander.
 In December 1926, Hara was assigned to his first command, that of the destroyer Tsuga.
 He was promoted to the rank of commander in 1929, and then he served as an instructor at several of the naval ordnance schools during the early 1930s.
 Hara was given command of the gunboat Ataka in 1932, and he was promoted to captain in 1933.
 During 1933–34, Hara was assigned as the naval attaché at the Japanese Embassy in Washington, D.C.
 When he returned to Japan, Hara took command of the cruiser Tatsuta from November 1934 to November 1935, and next he held a number of staff positions in the Imperial Japanese Navy until he was promoted to rear admiral on November 15, 1939.